hackers-painters/samurai-native/README.md

 </html>
 ```

 ## CSS Fluid layout

-CSS layout makes it simple to build the most common UI layouts, such as stacked and nested boxes with margin and padding.
+We brought the css layout model from the web to SamuraiFramework, css layout makes it simple to build the most common UI layouts, such as stacked and nested boxes with margin and padding.
 SamuraiFramework also supports common web styles, such as `font-weight` and `border-radius`, and you can extend your style in `SamuraiHtmlRenderStyle` class.

 ```html
 <html>